Deep-COVID: Predicting COVID-19 From Chest X-Ray Images Using Deep Transfer Learning: The Proposed Framework

 \subsection{Transfer Learning Approach}

-In transfer learning, a model trained on one task is re-purposed on another related task, usually by some adaptation toward the new task.
+In transfer learning, a model trained on one task is re-purposed to another related task, usually by some adaptation toward the new task.
 For example, one can imagine using an image classification model trained on ImageNet (which contains millions of labeled images) to initiate task-specific learning for COVID-19 detection on a smaller dataset.
-Transfer learning is mainly useful for tasks where enough training samples are not available to train a model from scratch, such as medical image classification for rare or emerging diseases, in which sufficiently large numbers of labeled samples may not be available.
+Transfer learning is mainly useful for tasks where enough training samples are not available to train a model from scratch, such as medical image classification for rare or emerging diseases.
 This is especially the case for models based on deep neural networks, which have a large number of parameters to train.
-By using transfer learning, the model parameters start with a;ready-good initial values that only need some small modifications to be better curated toward the new task.
+By using transfer learning, the model parameters start with already-good initial values that only need some small modifications to be better curated toward the new task.

 There are two main ways in which the pre-trained model is used for a different task.
 In one approach, the pre-trained model is treated as a feature extractor (i.e., the internal weights of the pre-trained model are not adapted to the new task), and a classifier is trained on top of it to perform classification.
 In another approach, the whole network, or a subset thereof, is fine-tuned on the new task.
 Therefore the pre-trained model weights are treated as the initial values for the new task, and are updated during the training stage.